-- The virtual machine name will start with the layer name that is being created/modified
+- The virtual machine name starts with the layer name that is being created/modified

-- The virtual machine names will end with the following text: (Packaging Machine)
+- The virtual machine names end with the following text: (Packaging Machine)

 Layered Image Virtual Machines (virtual machines created as a result of publishing a layered image)

-- The virtual machine name will start with the image name that was published
+- The virtual machine name starts with the image name that was published

-- The virtual machine name will end with the following text: (Published Image)
+- The virtual machine name ends with the following text: (Published Image)

 When viewing virtual machines through the Nutanix web console, you can search for virtual machines by filtering on: